auxmeet/i3wm-dotfiles/README.md

 ## !!
 Use only [CachyOS](https://cachyos.org/download/) or other Arch-based !!

+# How to use Fastfetch
+`fastfetch --config ~/.config/fastfetch/fastfetch.jsonc`

 # Keybinds
 ## System & Media
 - `Super + C`: Reload the i3.